julienhvillemur/data-analytics-power-bi-report378/README.md

 4. Click OK.  ![image](https://github.com/julienhvillemur/data-analytics-power-bi-report378/assets/146137268/defac103-9a00-4658-81dd-d473b4e29549)  ![image](https://github.com/julienhvillemur/data-analytics-power-bi-report378/assets/146137268/48524f0d-aeb6-40cb-a48e-b09b97899da9)
 5. Click orders_db [3], under which click on the orders table to select it.
 6. Click load.  ![image](https://github.com/julienhvillemur/data-analytics-power-bi-report378/assets/146137268/c9ff280f-87cb-4bf0-a9ee-d488a769ff96)

+#### Postgres Database
+To access the sales data directly via the Postgres database use an SQL connection application.
+For this example we will use the SQLTools Extension within VSCode as follows:
+1. Click 'Add New Connection' under the SQLTools extension, which will load a connection assistant page.
+2. Select PostgresSQL.
+3. Input the details for the Postgres Orders database.
+4. Select SQLTools Driver Credentials under the 'Use Password' section.
+5. Click 'Test Connection' and ensure that 'Successfully Connected!' is shown in green.
+6. Click 'Save Connection'.
+7. Click 'Connect Now'.

 ### Report Pages
 The first page of the Power BI report contains the executive summary.
 The summary page provides insights into sales data via visualisations listed in the [Data Model section](#Data-Model) of this file.
 Use the featured slicer in order to analyse sales data between your required date range.